FuelLabs/fuelup/docs/src/concepts/channels.md

 The `beta-3` channel is a published TOML file describing the toolchain that is compatible with our [beta-3 testnet](https://fuel-labs.ghost.io/announcing-beta-3-testnet/).
 This toolchain should be used to interact with and build on the testnet.
 The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-beta-3.toml).

+## The `beta-4-rc` channel

+The `beta-4-rc` channel offers developers an early opportunity to test out new features and improvements, including enhancements and bug fixes made since the beta-3 version.
+If maintaining compatibility with the beta-3 testnet is required for your project, we recommend you continue using the beta-3 toolchain.
+The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-beta-4-rc.toml).

 ## The `nightly` channel

 <!-- This section should give an overview of the nightly channel -->